wasdkhan/go-icp-docker/README.md

 After doing this, go ahead and skip to running the Docker container.

 ## To run
-Go to your two 3D models folder, let's say it's defined as $MODEL_DIR Run the following on the command line
+Go to your two 3D models folder, let's say it's defined as $MODEL_DIR
+Run either one of the following on the command line
 Without X-forwarding:
 ```
 docker run -it --rm \